top of page

 What if I’m allergic to bees?

 Although we do provide a full body suit with thick gloves to prevent bee stings, WE CANNOT GUARANTEE YOU WON'T GET STUNG!
+We encourage those with severe allergies to avoid this activity.

 Why am I signing a consent form?